jjad85/study/README.md

 ## Authors ✒️

-* **Juan Pablo Gaviria Salazar** - *Mentor*.
+* **Juan Pablo Gaviria Salazar**
+	*Mentor*
 	He is the person who leads the way of the technological part of this group.

-* **Yennifer Marcela Tobon Yate** - *the baby*.
+* **Yennifer Marcela Tobon Yate**
+	*The Baby*
 	She is the only girl in the group, she is a person who is in the process of training to start her professional life, she really wants to learn.

-* **Juan José Ocampo Castaño** - *Worm*.
+* **Juan José Ocampo Castaño**
+	*Worm*
 	He is the person who started this group of friends.
 He has a lot of knowledge in ISeries programming, he is eagerly learning this new technology.

-* **Carlos Arturo Orrego Franco** - *Liche*.
+* **Carlos Arturo Orrego Franco**
+	*Liche*
 	He is the person who knows most about related databases in this team, he is our AZ up his sleeve.

-* **Juan José Arango Díaz** - *Founder - The big boss*.
-It has the feminine side for decoration, documentation and project style.
+* **Juan José Arango Díaz**
+	*Founder - The big boss*.
+	He is the person in charge of giving the feminine touch to the documentation, interface.
+He is the person known for being the group's scolding

 ## License 📄

 This project is under License (SoftPower Company) - Any violation of it will give you an assured death

-## Expresiones de Gratitud 🎁
+## Expressions of Gratitude 🎁

 📢 	I want to thank each of you my dear team for the patience and dedication to this new project that we started.
 	If we all put the best attitude to this issue, we can have a company that helps us transform the lives of many people.